Scabiosa atropurpurea [skab-ee-OH-suh, at-ro-pur-PURR-ee-uh] is a flowering perennial plant apart of the Scabiosa genus in the honeysuckle family.

 Light & Temperature

-When planting, choose a location getting at least 6 hours of full sunlight in the day.
+When planting, choose a location getting at least 6 hours of full sun during the day.

 However, it does well in sheltered areas when planted facing south or west.